spyflow/spyflow/README.md

-# Hi there, I'm SpyFLow! 👋
+# SpyFLow

-Welcome to my GitHub profile!
-I'm a passionate informatic with a keen interest in AI.
-I love to explore new technologies and collaborate on exciting projects.
-Feel free to browse through my repositories and explore the code I've written.
+Passionate informatician with a keen interest in AI.
+Exploring new technologies and open to collaboration.

-## 🔭 What I'm currently working on

-none

 ## 🌱 What I'm currently learning

-I'm continuously expanding my knowledge and improving my skills in Python.
+Currently deepening my Python knowledge for AI applications.

 ## 💼 My professional background

-With 2 years of experience in informatics, I have gained expertise in C.
+Experienced in C with a 2-year background in informatics.

 ## 📫 How to reach me

-You can connect with me via:
 - Email: javierferrada@spyflow.tech

 ## 📊 GitHub Stats